 The last stop of the tour was the house the Pa build in 1887.
 This is also where ma and pa spent the rest of their lives.
 Laura had married and moved away from De Smet but this would have also been the house where the entire family probably met and had a meal together for the last time.

 We took the obligatory family photo in front of the house and thanked our guide for such a great tour of something very significant in the western expansion of our country.

 As we headed out of De Smet, we made a couple of more stops.
 First one is the De Smet Cemetery where most of the Ingalls family is buried.
 It was a just the right time of the day with perfect sun light filtering through the leaves of the cottonwood trees.

 Maybe we are nuts but we like visiting cemeteries.
 Especially ones that hold such a great significance in both the growth of our country as well as our literary history.

-This is one of the 5 cottonwood trees described in several of the books on their property that Pa planted for his wife and 4 daughters.
+This is one of the 5 cottonwood trees described in several of the books on their property that pa planted.